Danish England

 Florence of Worcester tells how Archbishop Ælfric, “and certain others”, accused Earl Godwine and Lyfing, bishop of Worcester, of being responsible for Alfred’s death.
 An irate Harthacnut deprived Lyfing of his bishopric (giving it to Ælfric).
 The next year, he reinstated Lyfing, “who had appeased him” (financially of course).
 Godwine appeased him with the gift of a magnificently equipped warship[*]:

-And besides this, in company with nearly all the chief men and thegns in England, he [Godwine] made oath to the king that it was not by his counsel or desire that the king’s brother had been deprived of his eyes, but that he had only obeyed the commands of King Harold his master.
+And besides this, in company with nearly all the chief-men and greater thegns in England, he [Godwine] made oath to the king that it was not by his counsel or desire that the king’s brother had been deprived of his eyes, but that he had only obeyed the commands of King Harold his master.

 Florence of Worcester provides more detail:

-… [Harthacnut] sent his housecarls over all the kingdom to collect the tax which he had imposed.
-But the citizens of Worcester and the Worcestershire men rose in rebellion, and on Monday, the 4th of the Nones of May [i.e. the 4th of May], slew two of them, named Feader and Thurstan, who had hidden themselves under the roof of one of the towers of the monastery of that city.
+… [Harthacnut] sent his housecarls through all the provinces of his kingdom to collect the tribute which he had imposed.
+But the citizens of Worcester and the Worcestershire men rose in rebellion, and on Monday, the 4th of the Nones of May [4th May], slew two of them, named Feader and Thurstan, who had hidden themselves in the attic of one of the towers of the monastery of that city.

-Furious, Harthacnut despatched every earl in England, and most of his housecarls, to Worcester:
+Furious, Harthacnut despatched every earl in England and most of his housecarls, “with a great army”, to Worcester, ordering them:

-… with orders to slay all the inhabitants if they could, to plunder and burn the city, and lay waste the country round about.[*] On the 2nd of the Ides of November [the 12th of November] they began to lay waste the city and province, and continued for 4 days …
+… to slay all the men if they could, to plunder and burn the city, and lay waste the whole province.[*] On the 2nd of the Ides of November [12th November] they began to lay waste the city and province, and continued for 4 days …

 Most of the locals, however, had fled the area.
 Some had fortified Bevere Island, in the Severn, where they defended themselves until the crisis was over, at which point they were allowed to resume their lives in peace.